kyjackson/Isac/ISAC_PROJECT_PLAN.md

   - Registered users (NOT DONE)
   - Voice profiles (DONE) → partially complete overall.
 - [x] Implement `Ping` endpoint to be used by clients for connectivity checks.
-- [ ] Add structured logging for all API calls (basic logging service added, per-endpoint structured logging still TODO).
+- [x] Add structured logging for all API calls using Serilog with console sink and timings.
 - [x] Ensure CORS configuration is suitable for mobile/watch clients ( permissive policy added ).

 ### Future Tasks (placeholders)